The Rip Chords: Hey Little Cobra - Single

-Initially, when the "Cobra" single was released, Johnston and Melcher did not receive any credit for their vocal participation because, at that point in time, they were "ghost" singers, similar to a ghostwriter.
-Terry Melcher and Bruce Johnston were both credited as the two producers of Hey Little Cobra but they would remain ghost singers for the remainder of the Rip Chords' existence.
+Initially, when the "Cobra" single was released, Johnston and Melcher did not receive any credit for their vocal participation.
+However, Melcher did receive credit as the producer.
+Following the “Cobra” single and album, both Melcher and Johnston were credited as the two producers on all Rip Chords’ music thereafter, but their vocal contributions remained uncredited.

+Two Albums and a Touring Group

 Following the "Hey Little Cobra" single, Bringas, having missed the previous recording session, was able to rejoin the group.
-However, based on the success of the ″Cobra″ single, the original Rip Chords (Stewart and Bringas) would now expand into four primary voices, adding Melcher and Johnston, who continued on as ghost singers.
+However, based on the success of the ″Cobra″ single, the original Rip Chords (Bringas and Stewart) would now expand into four primary voices, adding Melcher and Johnston.

 Although Bringas was back in the studio to record, he remained unavailable for touring because of his educational commitment.
 Therefore, as a practicality, two young men (Rich Rotkin and Arnie Marcus) were brought on board to tour with Stewart as the Rip Chords until the group disbanded in 1965.
 Thus, Stewart, Rotkin, and Marcus became the official touring version of the Rip Chords.
 However, Rotkin and Marcus were never vocally involved in any Rip Chords' recordings.
 Columbia Records never made a distinction between the recording Rip Chords and the touring Rip Chords.
 On the contrary, it was only the touring Rip Chords that were promoted in all of the publicity campaigns.
-Their names and pictures appeared in ads, interviews, photo shots, magazines, album covers, and so forth.
+Their names and pictures appeared in ads, interviews, photoshoots, magazines, album covers, and so forth.

 Additionally, the touring ensemble was invited to appear on Dick Clark's American Bandstand and toured on Clark's 1964 Caravan of Stars (which included the Supremes and other notables).
-They also performed in the 1965 Hollywood film, A Swingin' Summer, with Raquel Welch.
-Therefore, very few of the music industry and the public at large realized that the touring Rip Chords and the recording Rip Chords—with the exception of Stewart—were not the same people.
+They also performed in the 1965 Hollywood film, A Swingin' Summer, with Raquel Welch.Therefore, very few of the music industry and the public at large realized that the touring Rip Chords and the recording Rip Chords—with the exception of Stewart—were not the same people.

 The Rip Chords' first album (released in early 1964) was Hey Little Cobra and Other Hot Rod Hits, which peaked at No. 56 on the national charts.
-The album featured balanced contributions from Stewart, Bringas, Melcher, and Johnston.
+The album featured balanced contributions from Bringas, Stewart, Melcher, and Johnston.
 Of the 11 vocals, Melcher sang lead on five, Bringas sang lead on five and Stewart sang lead on one.
-Instrumentals by the Wrecking Crew filled out the album.
-Its cover listed Stewart and Bringas as vocalists, omitting Johnston and Melcher and incorrectly including Rotkin and Marcus.
+An instrumental by the Wrecking Crew filled out the album.
+Its cover listed Bringas and Stewart as vocalists, omitting Melcher and Johnston, and incorrectly including Rotkin and Marcus.

 The group's fourth single was "Three Window Coupe", released in April 1964 with Melcher singing lead, peaking at No. 28 on the national charts.
-Although all four singers contributed to the recording, the Johnston-Melcher sound predominated.
-Bringas and Stewart acknowledge Johnston and Melcher's vocals as a major factor in the Rip Chords' music and the California Sound.
+Although all four singers contributed to the recording, the Melcher-Johnston sound predominated.
+Johnston and Melcher's experience and vocals were a major factor in the California Sound of the Rip Chords' music.